-In 2012, as composer, librettist and artistic director, she premiered her evening-length musical, June Lovers, commissioned by the internationally renowned Hong Kong Arts Festival.
+As composer, librettist and artistic director, she premiered her full-length musical June Lovers commissioned by the internationally known Hong Kong Arts Festival.
 Recently, she also received the Hong Kong Arts Development Council Literary Award to develop and publish her literary works.
-Her new play with music, Lost in Shanghai, is under development with New York Off-Broadway company Pan Asian Repertory Theatre.
-Staged and public presentations have been performed in New York at Here Arts Centre, The Tank, The China Institute of New York, The Museum of Chinese American (MOCA), and at Pan Asian Repertory Theatre.
-She was recently commissioned to compose the multimedia dance work Dear Mother for the Centennial Celebration of the U.S. historic dance institution Peabody Dance, and the theatre dance Of Days and Nights for the 30th Anniversary of the Hong Kong Academy for Performing Arts, and wrote the music and story to the film Color of the Mind, commissioned and performed live by the Interlochen Center for the Arts Symphonic Band, directed by award-winning director Mida Chu (Interlochen alumni).
+Her new play with music, Lost in Shanghai, is now under development with New York Off-Broadway theater company Pan Asian Repertory Theatre.
+Her other theater works has been staged and publicly presented in New York at Here Arts Centre, The Tank, The China Institute of New York, The Museum of Chinese American (MOCA), and at Theatre Row.
+In 2014-15, she was commissioned to compose the multimedia dance work Dear Mother for the centennial celebration of the historic dance institution Peabody Dance, and Of Days and Nights for the 30th anniversary of the Hong Kong Academy for Performing Arts, and wrote the music and story to the film Color of the Mind, commissioned and performed live by the Interlochen Center for the Arts Symphonic Band, directed by award-winning director Mida Chu (Interlochen alumni).
 It was an official selection at the Monarch International Film Festival, Montery Bay, California.